 Our pupils attend collective worship every day, which is planned, interactive and enjoyable.
 We follow the new Rochester Diocese format for worship, and welcome pupils, staff, governors and parents to join us in this celebration.

 These are the comments our pupils make about worship at St Mary's:

-In this school year, we have discussed our values and community as a Church school.
+We have discussed our values and community as a Church school.
 With this aim, we looked for a parable which represented our ethos and culture as a school.
 The pupils from the School Leadership Group chose the Parable of the Good Samaritan.
 They felt that this represented our school values and aims - that we are inclusive, accepting, welcoming, and will pick someone up if they fall down.
-The work on this piece of art work has now started, with local artist Sue Salter.
+The work on this piece of art work has now been completed with local artist Sue Salter.

-The medium used is paint on fabric, and the panels will be displayed in the school hall for us all to enjoy.
-The pupils have chosen to include the school values of honesty, thankfulness, resilience, love and respect in the pieces made; and the end panel will include a prayer chosen by the pupils.
+The medium used is paint on fabric, and the panels are displayed in the school hall for us all to enjoy.
+The pupils have chosen to include the school values of honesty, thankfulness, resilience, love and respect in the pieces made; and the end panel includes a prayer chosen by the pupils.